morninj/django-docker/README.md

     $ docker push <yourname>/django-docker

 If you want, you can use the Docker Hub web interface to make this image private.

+## Deploying

+*This configuration isn't ready for production.
+Right now, data is stored in a local SQLite database.
+That database will be refreshed each time you update your Docker image.
+This configuration will be updated soon to store production data on a persistent storage backend (like Amazon RDS or Google Cloud SQL).*

+If you don't have a server running yet, start one.
+An easy and cheap option is the $5/month virtual server from Digital Ocean.
+They have Ubuntu images with Docker preinstalled.

+SSH to the server.
+Stop any running Docker containers.
+Then, pull the image you just pushed:

+    $ docker pull <yourname>/django-docker

+Run the image:

+    $ docker run -d -p 80:80 <yourname>/django-docker

+Point a browser to your server's IP address.
+You should see the latest version of the project.